-Stark Services sent the family on a Disney Cruise and covered airfare for four.
+Stark Services sent the winners on a Disney Cruise and covered airfare for four.
 Rebecca and Bradley (Mom and Dad) took their two oldest kids, Korbin and Brooke, on their Disney Cruise in July this year.
 This was the first cruise for Korbin and Brooke and the first in about 10 years for Rebecca and Bradley.

-Animators Palette is animation-themed and they put markers on your table so you can draw a figure.
+Animators Palette is animation-themed and they put markers on your table so you can sketch a figure.
 They give you instructions on how to draw a figure, then they collect the drawings and at the end of your dinner, they animate your drawings on big screens.
 It’s completely unexpected!
 They choreograph them to music and put them in Disney films.
-Brooke is our artist so she worked really hard on hers and was thrilled – the rest of us weren’t quite as accomplished
+Brooke is our artist so she worked really hard on hers and was thrilled – the rest of us weren’t quite as proud

 Like Service Experts on Facebook to watch for our next great contest!